Friday, August 16, 2013

 Then there's how Walt climbs the ladder.
 In the earliest days when he was smalltime and had lots of trouble, it was more believable.
 As we've gotten bigger, the show is sometime too grand, and less believable that anyone could operate at this level.
 The show has also gotten more grandiose in its looks.
 They use the New Mexico scenery, and that's fine, but too often the cinematographer seems to be showing off.
 In the first season, when Walt holds a meeting at a garbage dump outside town because he thinks that's how gangsters roll, Jesse says it makes more sense to do it at a mall.
 In later seasons, however, we get lots of meeting in grand vistas where's there's no one around for miles.
 Looks beautiful, but is that really how they play it?

 Since shows like Breaking Bad are generally made up as they go along, there'll always be flaws.
-When Dickens serialized his novels, before he gathered all the chapters together to be sold in one volume, he'd rewrite it to make the story worked better.
+When Dickens serialized his novels, before he gathered all the chapters together to be sold in one volume, he'd rewrite it to make the story work better.
 Sometimes I wish these shows had the time and money to go back and fix the parts that didn't work as well as they might have.
 Until then, though, I'll keep watching.

 0 Comments: